-A credit line, also known as a line of credit, is a pool of money that individuals, businesses, governments, and other organizations may borrow from.
-Credit lines offer the following unique advantages:
+A credit line, also known as a line of credit, is a set amount of debt that individuals, businesses, governments, or other organizations may incur from another entity.

-Borrowing what you need: Although credit lines have a maximum borrowing limits, you need not borrow the entire amount allowed.
+Although credit lines generally have maximum borrowing limits, you need not borrow the entire amount allowed.
 Rather, you may borrow a small amount today and more at a later time on an as-needed basis.

-Draw periods and repayment periods: A "draw" period is the span of time in which you may borrow money from a line of credit, which may last up to 20 years.
-The "repayment" period, where you must pay back any amounts you borrowed during the draw period, commences directly after the draw period ends.
+A draw period is the span of time in which you may borrow money from a line of credit, which may last up to 20 years.
+The repayment period, where you must pay back any amounts you borrowed during the draw period, commences directly after the draw period ends.

 Examples of Credit Lines

 Home equity lines of credit (HELOCs) let homeowners obtain cash using the equity in their homes.
-Lenders typically limit the amount you can borrow to 80 percent of your home’s value.
+Lenders typically limit the amount you can borrow to 80% of your home’s value.

 Compare and Contrast

 Credit lines differ from standard auto and home loans where you borrow lump sums of money upfront after approval.
 But if you subsequently realize that you require additional funds, you must apply for an entirely new loan.

 This can be inconvenient and may take time.
 Contrarily, with credit lines, borrowers don't have to reapply for new loans every time they need money.
 If you expect to borrow money multiple times throughout the year, a credit line might be the easiest option.

 This type of loan helps borrowers manage cash when expenses are unpredictable, and they can even be attached to checking accounts to prevent overdraft charges.